 What Your Brand Needs to Know About the Gen Z Factor and TikTok

 Something for all marketers and brands to keep in mind is that Gen Z is sensitive to branding gone wrong.
 Since Gen Z has a lack of trust in institutions, corporations, and brands, they aren’t afraid to call out and avoid out-of-touch brands on social media.
 For example, the “begone brand” meme has become iconic among the Gen Z population.
 With Gen Z’s sensitivity to brands’ activity on social media, advertisers must approach their presence on TikTok wisely or stay away.
+There are a few different tiktok ad spy tools out there, but most of the reviews are factually incorrect.
+Most of them list ad spy tools that don't cover tiktok at all!
+Which is why we've gone out and written the most in-depth and accurate tiktok ad spy review article on the market.

 Keep in mind that content is not always transferable across platforms.
 There is not a one size fits all way to approach content creation, especially when it comes to TikTok.
 If you generate too-perfect content on a platform meant for imperfections and humor, you’ll turn off potential customers and possibly damage your company’s reputation.
 Even content that is totally politically correct and socially sensitive in every way, if it seems forced, will leave you on the outside looking in.